Steinmetz solid: Tricylinder

 The intersection of three cylinders with perpendicularly intersecting axes generates a surface of a solid with vertices where 3 edges meet and vertices where 4 edges meet.
 The set of vertices can be considered as the edges of a rhombic dodecahedron.
 The key for the determination of volume and surface area is the observation that the tricylinder can be resampled by the cube with the vertices where 3 edges meet (s. diagram) and 6 curved pyramids (the triangles are parts of cylinder surfaces).
-The volume and the surface area of the curved triangles can be determined by similar considerations as it is done for the bicylinder above.
+Similar considerations can determine the volume and the surface area of the curved triangles as it is done for the bicylinder above.